Visit Lundy Island | Top Places To Visit In Devon 2024

 Frequently Asked Questions

-How do you get to Lundy?
+How do you get to Lundy and how long is the ferry ride?

 Summer visitors from end of March until end of October whether staying or day-trippers are carried to Lundy on MS Oldenburg, Lundy’s own ship.
 During the winter season a helicopter service operates between Lundy and Hartland Point on Mondays and Fridays.
+It takes approximately 2 hours on the ferry and you can enjoy refreshments on board.
+See the timetable on the website.

 Can you stay on Lundy?